-Comparative Studies in Constitutional Law: Outline of the Modern Constitution 2 credits p 35 Comparative Studies in Criminal Law: Development of National Criminal Law under the Influence of Foreign and International Law (Intensive Course) 2 credits p 36 The above course is expected to be held in August or September 2013 .
-Please enquire at the School of Law counter, IRB O ffice for details.
-Comparative Studies in Jurisprudence: The Law and its Personnel 2 credits p 37 International Politics 2 credits p 37 Professional Studies in Int'l Economic Law II: Problems of Int'l Economic Law 2 credits p 38 Professional Studies in International Law: Introduction to International Law 2 credits p 38 Seminar on Private Int'l Law: Introduction to Int'l Commercial Arbitration 2 credits p 39 Studies in Jurisprudence: Law as Political Theory I 2 credits p 42

-School of Letters:
+Comparative Studies in Constitutional Law: Outline of the Modern Constitution 2 credits p 38 Comparative Studies in Criminal Law: Development of National Criminal Law • under the Influence of Foreign and International Law (Intensive Course) 2 credits p 39 The above course is expected to be held in August or September 2014 .
+Please enquire at the School of Law counter, IRB Of fice for details.
+Comparative Studies in Jurisprudence: The Law and its Personnel 2 credits p 40 Political Science 2 credits p 40 Professional Studies in International Law: Introduction to International Law 2 credits p 41 Seminar on Private Int'l Law: Introduction to Int'l Commercial Arbitration 2 credits p 41 Studies in Jurisprudence: Law as Political Theory I 1 credit p 44 School of Letters: